 Callaghan Lake is not really a hiking destination but more of a drive to campsite on a beautiful lake, and gateway to some beautiful intermediate hikes.
 The campsite is small and looks a bit like a parking lot with about 6 spots to put up a tent.
 There is a proper boat launch at the campsite and the lake is large and beautiful to paddle.
 Surrounded by snowy mountains and nice rock outcrops the lake is good for fishing.
 The hiking trails are minimal here due to the steepness and deep forest surrounding the lake.
 At the far end of the lake the rustic and steep Cirque Lake trail runs along the side of the crashing waterfall all the way to the breathtaking Cirque Lake.
 If you are motivated and have a canoe this is an amazing area to hike in mostly untouched wilderness where the alpine allows for hiking in several directions to countless lakes and glaciers beyond.
 The Callaghan Lake campsite is free to use and is notorious for being a bit rowdy during summer weekends, which does make it a friendly and fun place...

-Why should you go to Callaghan Lake?
+Why should you hike to Callaghan Lake?

-Convenient, drive right to the lake(4x4 is recommended due to the massive and frequent potholes as well as frequent, deep waterbars).
+Convenient, you can drive right to the lake(4x4 is recommended due to the massive and frequent potholes as well as frequent, deep waterbars.
+Cars and motorhomes can make it, though slow and carefully).
 If you have a boat or canoe you can explore many beautiful areas of the lake and take several short hikes.

-Cheakamus Lake is an easy, relaxing hike in Garibaldi Park just a short, 16k drive from Whistler Village.
+Cheakamus Lake is an easy, relaxing hike in Garibaldi Provincial Park just a short, 16k drive from Whistler Village.
 The trail to the lake is in an amazing forest of giant cedars.
 The first 3k of the trail takes you along the beautiful Cheakamus River to the start of Cheakamus Lake and the first campsite area.
 There are 10 very nice and hidden tent pads on or near the lake shore.
 There is excellent water from several creeks in the area and a bear proof food hang as well as tidy outhouses here.
 Another 3k further on the trail takes you to some beautiful viewpoints on the ever increasingly majestic Cheakamus Lake trail.
 Huge trees, turquoise lake, snow capped mountains, and even the occasional bear siting make this hike one of Whistler's best and most family and kid friendly hikes around.
 The trail is never strenuous and constantly beautiful with the wonderful smells that come with an old growth cedar forest.
 The campsite at 6k on the Cheakamus Lake trail consists of another 7 tent sites beautifully blended into the surroundings, another bear proof food hang and outhouse...

-Why should you hike Cheakamus Lake?
+Why should you hike to Cheakamus Lake?

-Beautiful, huge tree forest, easy kid friendly trail, pristine Garibaldi Park wilderness and a spectacular and huge lake.
+Beautiful, huge tree forest, easy kid friendly trail, pristine Garibaldi Provincial Park wilderness and a spectacular and huge lake.
 Excellent campsites and numerous hidden beaches and wonderful, though very cold, swimming.
 Known for great fishing.